 – Style: Bi-fold

 – Cut-resistant webbing strap

 – Six card slots

-The Pacsafe RFIDsafe V150 Passport Wallet is well-equipped for travel with six card slots, a zippered slot, mesh passport holder with RFID blocking, boarding-pass slip pocket, coin pocket, internal attachment for wallet and keys, and a pen holder.
+The Pacsafe RFIDsafe V150 Passport Wallet is well-equipped for travel with six card slots, a zippered slot, a mesh passport holder with RFID blocking, a boarding-pass slip pocket, a coin pocket, an internal attachment for wallet and keys, and a pen holder.
 Pacsafe claims the wallet blocks transmissions between 10 MHz and 3 GHz.
 For added security, this wallet features a removable strap made from strong, lightweight, and cut-resistant material.
 Plus, if it’s attached to your wrist or belt loop, the strap will automatically tighten if anyone tries to grab it.
 Some reviewers say this Pacsafe wallet is a bit bulky, but it’s ideal for travel and is not meant for everyday use.

 Best Minimalist: Buffway Minimalist RFID Blocking Wallet